franciellevargas/SentiAspect-PT/README.md

 ![image](https://user-images.githubusercontent.com/19657817/183250300-0cd26336-b33e-4353-ba9d-31f6f36181da.png)

-<h2 align="center"> Aspect-based annotated corpus of web consumer reviews in Portuguese </h2>
+<h2 align="center"> Aspect-based annotated dataset of web consumer reviews in Portuguese </h2>

-The AspectPRO corpus consist of implicit and explicit annotated aspects and  groups of (hierarchically organized) opinion aspects for aspect-based sentiment analysis applications, as well as text summarization.
+The AspectBR corpus consist of implicit and explicit annotated aspects and  groups of (hierarchically organized) opinion aspects for aspect-based sentiment analysis applications, as well as text summarization.

 <h3 align="left"> What is it? </h3>